RakeshNKundar/multi-agent-streaming-system-with-confluent/README.md

 - Select the "Environments" tab and click on your cluster.

-- Select one of three Lambda Connectors we deployed and scroll down to the bottom.
+- Select the lambda Connectors we deployed and scroll down to the bottom.

 - Choose "Delete".
 ![Delete Resources Diagram](assets/img/delete_connector.png)

-- Similarly "Delete" all three connectors.

 - Navigate to <b>setup/teardown.sh</b> and edit the following: